cmcntsh/SharingContactInformationQrNfcVcardResume/README.md

 * Share link to online resume using QR code (created with Chrome browser): ![Resume QR Code](qrcode_resumepage_cmcntsh.github.io.png)
 * Share link to online resume using QR code (created with Google Sheets): ![Resume QR Code](ResumeLink.png)
 * Share link to vCard contact details using QR code (created with Google Sheets): ![Resume QR Code](MickeyContactQRCode.png)
+* NFC tags could be used in a similar way to QR codes to share information.